csnp/qramm/assessment/full-assessment-backup.md

 - Security controls in pipelines enforcing approved cryptographic algorithms for code signing and deployment
 - Automated tooling output showing real-time tracking or alerts on cryptographic changes in builds or dependencies

-### Question 1.3.9: How does your organization evaluate cryptographic dependencies for architectural complexity and transition fragility?

-**Explanation**: This assesses whether your organization evaluates how tightly coupled cryptographic components are across systems, and how susceptible the architecture is to cascading failures or upgrade bottlenecks during quantum-safe transitions.

-**Options**:
-- No evaluation of cryptographic complexity or fragility
-- Informal review of major dependencies without complexity analysis
-- Structured assessment of dependency complexity and upgrade risk
-- Simulations and metrics guide architecture hardening and migration design

-**Evidence to Look For**:
-- Crypto dependency diagrams annotated with shared libraries, protocols, or trust anchors that highlight upgrade bottlenecks
-- Architecture review records identifying fragile crypto trust paths or legacy chokepoints
-- Complexity scores or dashboards tracking depth of cryptographic chains, shared asset reuse, and decoupling progress
-- Logs showing crypto-related changes that triggered cascading impacts across services

-### Question 1.3.10: How does your organization optimize cryptographic dependencies for migration efficiency and system resilience?

-**Explanation**: This examines how your organization designs and refactors cryptographic dependencies to enable efficient quantum-safe transitions while maintaining system resilience and minimizing migration complexity.

-**Options**:
-- No optimization of cryptographic dependencies for migration efficiency
-- Ad-hoc decoupling efforts when migration bottlenecks are encountered
-- Systematic optimization of crypto dependencies to reduce migration complexity and improve resilience
-- Automated dependency optimization with continuous monitoring and improvement of migration readiness

-**Evidence to Look For**:
-- Architecture refactoring projects aimed at reducing cryptographic coupling and migration bottlenecks
-- Design patterns or guidelines that promote cryptographic agility and modular dependency structures
-- Metrics tracking dependency optimization progress and migration efficiency improvements
-- Automated tools that analyze and recommend dependency optimizations for quantum-safe transitions

 ---

 # Dimension 2: Strategic Governance & Risk Management (SGRM)